Am I in trouble with the law if I disobey my parents?

 Disorderly conduct is another act that′s against the law.
 It′s sometimes called disturbing the peace, and it happens when you act in a way that upsets someone else.
 Examples include fighting, making loud noise, cursing, disruptive behavior in public, or refusing to obey an order from a police officer, firefighter, or school official.
 It′s also possible to disturb the peace at home.
 If you′re disruptive and your parents′ peace is upset, you may end up in court.

 Approximately one million children run away from home each year.
 Another 300,000 children are homeless, living on the streets with no supervision, nurturance, or regular assistance from a parent or responsible adult.
 Many more youth are homeless along with their families.
-If you or a friend needs help or someone to talk to in a difficult situation, call the operator or 911 for immediate assistance, or call a hotline for counseling or referrals in your community.
+If you or a friend needs help or someone to talk and are thinking about running away, you can contact the National Runaway Safeline at 1-800-RUNAWAY (1-800-786-2929).

 An interesting decision by the Arizona Court of Appeals was issued in September, 2011.
 In the case of State v.
 Boehler, the court reversed the conviction of Timothy Boehler who was charged with panhandling (begging in public).
 He asked an undercover police officer if he could spare some change since he was homeless.
 The court ruled that the city ordinance prohibiting panhandling violated free speech.
 “The First Amendment protects begging or panhandling when it is conducted peacefully.”*

 *The U.S. Supreme Court’s decision in U.S. v.
 Kokinda, 110 S.Ct.
 3115 (1990) was referred to by the Arizona court.